FOODBALL Project Overview

 - improve the reliability of observational studies on the role of diet in human health.

 The objectives of WP1 (Discovery of novel biomarkers of food intake) will define optimal strategies for discovery of biomarkers of food intake.
-This will be achieved by including method development for new matrices, conducting well-defined and standardized short-term intervention studies, and analyses of stored samples and data from interventions and cross-sectional studies.
+This will be achieved by including method development for new matrices, conducting well-defined and standardized acute intervention studies, and analyses of stored samples and data from interventions and cross-sectional studies.
 The combination of these approaches will lead to significant impact in an important field.

-WP2 - Nutritional status biomarkers and sampling - led by Dr. Christian A. Drevon
+Led by Dr. Christian A. Drevon

 WP2 is focused on Nutritional status biomarkers and sampling.
 The ambition is to get a comprehensive and representative view of validated and potentially new biomarkers for nutrient status/intake in different matrices.